railsware/BloodMagic/README.md

 [yourViewController valueForKey:@"progressViewService"]
 ```

+By default it creates an instance with the `+new` class' method.

+In this case `progressViewService` will be deallocated as a usual property.

 ##### Dependency Injection (kind of)

 During the creation of `Lazy Initialization` spell interesting side effect was found - kind of dependency injection.